Finding Your Brands Personality & Tone of Voice

 As a purpose-led business, your brand’s tone of voice is critical to your success.

-Tone of voice refers to the personality, values, and attitudes that come through in your brand’s communication.
 It’s distinct from other branding elements like your logo or visual identity, but it’s just as important.
-Your tone of voice is how you connect with your suppliers, employees and customers on an emotional level and establish trust with them.
+Your tone of voice is how you connect with your suppliers, employees and customers on an emotional level.

-In this article, we’ll explore how to establish your brand’s tone of voice so that you can effectively communicate your mission and speak to your audience in the right way for your business.
+In this article, we’ll explore how to establish your brand’s voice so that you can effectively communicate your mission and speak to your audience in the right way for your business.

 Identifying Your Brand’s Personality